Oklahoma board cites execution flaws, recommends clemency

 Board members said they are convinced of the guilt of Stouffer, who is not part of the federal lawsuit and maintained his innocence during a video appearance before the board.

-Stouffer was convicted and sentenced to die for the shooting death of Linda Reaves and, the girlfriend of the estranged husband of Bigler’s girlfriend.
+Stouffer was convicted in 2003 and sentenced to die for the shooting death of Linda Reaves, the girlfriend of the estranged husband of Bigler’s girlfriend, after his first conviction and death sentence was overturned.

 He was also convicted of shooting and wounding the estranged husband, Doug Ivens.

+“I was not present when Linda Reaves was shot,” Stouffer said.
+“I am totally innocent of the murder of Linda Reaves and my heart goes out to the family of Linda Reaves that have suffered as a result of her murder.”

+Stouffer said Ivens was shot as the two men fought over the gun.

-Stouffer borrowed a gun from Ivens, then fatally shot Reaves and wounded Ivens in an attempt to gain access to Ivens’ $2 million life insurance policy, according to prosecutors.
+Stouffer went to the home to borrow the gun from Ivens, then fatally shot Reaves and wounded Ivens in an attempt to gain access to Ivens’ $2 million life insurance policy, according to prosecutors.